-A real life property battle has been going on in Orlando for months now that mirrors a backstory in a local attraction.
+A real life property battle has been going on in Orlando for months now that mirrors a backstory of a local attraction.
 And it’s hilarious.
 First, let me get you up to speed.
 If you don’t live in Orlando you may not have caught wind of the stand your ground story of Julieta Corredor.

-This is all fine and dandy until Westgate Resorts decided it wanted to demolish their existing condos and build new ones in high rise building.
+This is all fine and dandy until Westgate Resorts decided it wanted to demolish their existing condos and build new ones in a high rise building.
 All of the existing owners agreed to sell.
-Except?
-Julieta Corredor.
+Except Julieta Corredor.
 She refused to sell even though Westgate offered her $150,000 plus expenses (yes, that is less than what she paid).
 So what does Westgate do?
 They destroy all other condos and start building their new ones.

-You got that right, Westgate Resorts has been doing construction all around this condo which still had the owners belongings in it.
+You got that right, Westgate Resorts has been doing construction all around this condo that still had the owners belongings in it.
 She owns the property and she pays taxes on it.
 It is hers.
 So that means they have to go elsewhere, right?
 Wrong.
 It ended up going to a vote in Orange County and Corredor lost the rights to keep her property in a 6-1 verdict.
-Soon enough this condo will be bulldozed despite being in a standoff for years.
+Soon enough, this condo will be bulldozed despite being in a standoff for years.
 Why do I find this so interesting?
 Because a local resort used the same backstory when it opened.